Delicious dark chocolate bark with crispy rice & dried cranberries, decorated with chocolate coins & dreidels – what a fabulous festive treat!

-Don’t get me wrong, I love all the delicious fried foods that Chanukah has to offer (most notably latkes and doughnuts), but it does seem like those people who celebrate Christmas instead get all the chocolate fun.
-Well, not any more!
-I have taken matters into my own hands, and created Chanukah chocolate bark – the Jewish answer to all those chocolate tree decorations, selection packs, and other Christmassy chocolate delights.
+I love the latkes and doughnuts and delicious fried foods that Chanukah has to offer but it does seem that people who celebrate Christmas get all the chocolate.
+They’ve got chocolate advent calendars and the chocolate tree decorations, not to mention the selection packs and chocolate santas… It just isn’t fair!

-In fairness, it didn’t take much creating.
-And we do, of course, have our own chocolatey Chanukah treat in the shape of ‘Chanukah gelt’ AKA chocolate coins.
-Apparently in the good old days when our grandparents lived in grinding poverty they would get a coin as a present on Chanukah.
-These days, we get actual presents, and the coins have been turned into chocolates to preserve the tradition.
-Something like that, anyway.
+Apparently back in the good old days our grandparents would get an actual coin as a present on Chanukah.
+These days, we get presents, and the coins have been turned into chocolates to preserve the tradition.
+Gifts AND chocolate – win win!

-Dreidels, for those who don’t know, are four-sided spinning tops which are traditionally played with on the festival.
-Each of the four sides bears a hebrew letter, and they are the first letters of the hebrew words “Nes Gadol Haya Sham” – a great miracle happened there.
+Dreidels are traditional four-sided spinning tops which we play with on Chanukah.
+Each of the four sides bears a hebrew letter, the first letters of the hebrew words “Nes Gadol Haya Sham” – meaning “a great miracle happened there”.
 (In Israel, the final letter is Pey as the sentence reads “a great miracle happened HERE.”)

 - 5-6 pretzel or biscuit sticks